mflix-project/mflix-frontend/README.md

 Welcome to Mflix:grinning:

-This wep application displays list of movies and theaters in the USA.
-You can find information about a movie that you're looking for by typing a title of the movie.
-Also, you can check theaters in the USA, and we offer address of the theater with free map!
+This web application displays a list of movies and theaters in the USA.
+You can find information about a movie that you're looking for by typing the title of the movie.
+Also, you can check theaters in the USA, and we offer the theater’s address with a free map!

 Link to [**Mflix**](https://mflix-project.vercel.app/)